Zaprogramiacz/MobileDevDiary/content/posts/combine-flatmap-map-switchtolatest-demystifed/index.md

 ![map_switchToLatest](images/map_switchToLatest.png)
 (most of the elements are already described on the `flatMap` schema 👀)
-- (1) - when a new publisher arrives from the upstream, `switchToLatest` cancels the previous publisher subscription and subscribes to a new one.
+- (1) - when a new publisher arrives from the upstream, `switchToLatest` cancels the previous publisher subscription and subscribes to a new one

 **Code example ⤵️**